jonathansp/jquery-serializeFields/README.md

 ## Build

-It uses grunt to manage build tasks so to build your own version do:
+It uses grunt to manage build tasks so to compile your own version do:

 ```bash
 npm install